craddm/craddm.github.io_old/_source/2016-09-19-ERP-Visualization-Part-1.md

 ![](2016-09-19-ERP-Visualization-Part-1_files/figure-html/diffPlot-1.svg)<!-- -->

 Note that the confidence interval round the difference wave *is* useful, which isn't really the case for the CIs around the condition means, since now it's showing the variability of the within-subject differences.
 There are couple of different ways to plot within-participant confidence intervals which you could plot around the condition means - I may get back to that some other time.
 But for the moment, let's keep going with the difference wave and let R handle the CIs.

-Let's try a version with both the group and individual difference waves, and without the condition means.
+For one last trick, I'll add dots to a pre-specified time-point on the difference wave plot, as suggested by <a href="http://neuroanatody.com/2016/09/scatterplotting-time-series/">Ana Todorovic</a>.
+These are a little redundant when you're plotting the individual waves, but do give a slightly easier way to see the distribution at a specific time point.
+This could easily be expanded to multiple time points.

 ```r